Building a Composable Storefront: Prerequisites, Setup, and Common Pitfalls

 Can I use it with a local Commerce Cloud instance?

-Yes, but most teams use a cloud-hosted development environment.
-Running Commerce Cloud locally requires 8GB+ RAM.
+Yes, but most teams use a cloud-hosted dev environment.
+Running Commerce Cloud locally needs 8GB+ RAM.

 What’s the minimum Commerce Cloud version?